usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 15c %}
 {% asset design-standards/fig_15c.gif alt="" %}
 {% figcaption %}
-Diagonal curb ramps are located at each corner of the intersection.
+<p>Diagonal curb ramps are located at each corner of the intersection.
 There are flared sides on each diagonal curb ramp.
 The cross walks are placed so a minimum 48 inch (1220 mm) long clear space is provided at the bottom of the curb ramp inside the marked cross walk.
-An accessible route is provided across the island in the intersection.
+An accessible route is provided across the island in the intersection.</p>
 {% endfigcaption %}
 {% endfigure %}